Elastic MapReduce Quickstart¶

-There’s a special case where your job flow only has a single master instance, in which case the master instance schedules tasks, runs them, and hosts HDFS.
+There’s a special case where your cluster only has a single master instance, in which case the master instance schedules tasks, runs them, and hosts HDFS.

 Here are some things to consider when tuning your instance settings:

 The basic way to control type and number of instances is with the instance_type and num_core_instances options, on the command line like this: